-Cancer of the endometrium (the mucous membrane lining the uterus) or of the uterus is the most frequent type of pelvic gynaecological cancer.
-It mainly affects women after menopause, around the age of 60-70.
+The cancer of the endometrium (the slimy layer of cells lining the womb) or the body of the womb is the most frequent type of pelvic gynaecological cancer.
+It mainly affects women after the menopause, around the age of 60-70.
 This type of cancer normally has a good prognosis because it is often detected at an early stage.

-The main risk factors for endometrial cancer are obesity, diabetes, treatment by Tamoxifen (hormonal treatment of breast cancer) and certain hereditary diseases.
+The risk factors for endometrial cancer are mainly obesity (being overweight), diabetes, treatment by Tamoxifen (this is a hormone therapy used in the case of breast cancer) and certain hereditary diseases.

-Uterine cancer begins in the endometrium.
-The cancerous cells multiply, cause bleeding and create a swelling that slowly grows.
+The cancer of the body of the womb begins at the level of the endometrium.
+The cancerous cells multiply, they cause bleeding and create a swelling that will slowly grow.

-The cancer can then spread into the myometrium (the wall of the uterus) and then pass through the outer wall of the womb to attack the surrounding organs (the fallopian tubes, the ovaries, the bladder and the rectum).
-The affected cells can migrate towards the pelvic lymph nodes that surround the womb.
-Very rarely, and in advanced stages, the tumorous cells can migrate further away from the primary tumour and form secondary cancerous growths, usually in the abdomen or the lungs.
+The cancer will then advance in the myometrium (the wall of the womb) and then pass through the outer wall of the womb to invade the surrounding organs (the fallopian tubes, the ovaries, the bladder and the rectum (the final section of the large intestine)).
+The cells affected by the disease can migrate towards the pelvic lymph nodes that surround the womb.
+Very rarely, and in advanced stages, the tumorous cells can migrate far away from the primary tumour and form secondary cancerous locations called metastases, mainly in the abdomen or the lungs.

 Classification of endometrial cancer:

-Endometrial cancer can cause gynaecological bleeding after the menopause.
-Other vaginal discharge in a menopausal woman, which may relate to an infection, should also make us suspicious of this diagnosis.
-For women who have passed the menopause, bleeding is most often related to a non-cancerous condition.
+Endometrial cancer is the first reason to think of when we are faced with gynaecological bleeding after the menopause.
+Other vaginal discharge that may relate to an infection by a menopausal woman should also make us suspicious of this diagnosis.
+At the women who have not yet had their menopause, bleeding is most often related to a non-cancerous condition.

-If the results are negative or it is too difficult to perform, a surgeon should perform a hysteroscopy (examination with a tiny camera which is introduced into the womb) for targeted sampling.
+If this is negative or it is too difficult to perform it, a surgeon should perform a hysteroscopy (examination by a tiny camera introduced to the womb) for targeted sampling.

-After the diagnosis, an MRI scan (Magnetic Resonance Imaging) is often conducted to identify the size of the tumour and the stage of the disease.
+After the diagnosis, we also often conduct an MRI (Magnetic Resonance Imaging) examination to identify the size of the tumour and the stage of the disease.

-The most common treatment is an operation to remove the uterus and its neck, the fallopian tubes with the ovaries (total hysterectomy with bilateral annexectomy), as well as the lymph nodes around the uterus.
-The procedure is usually carried out by coelioscopy or laparoscopy (introducing an endoscope through an incision in the abdominal wall), but in the case of specific anatomical conditions, laparotomy (opening the belly) may still be necessary.
-The procedure requires patients to stay in hospital for 1-2 days and a recovery period of 3 weeks.
+The main treatment is a surgery that removes the womb together with its neck, the fallopian tubes with the ovaries (this is called total hysterectomy with bilateral annexectomy), as well as the lymph nodes around the womb.
+The intervention is most often carried out by coelioscopy or laparoscopy (introducing an endoscope through an incision in the abdominal wall), but in the case of specific anatomical conditions, laparotomy (opening the belly) may still be necessary.
+The surgery requires 1-2 days to be spent in the hospital, and the convalescence may last for 3 weeks.

 In some cases, it may be necessary to remove the lymph nodes situated along the aorta (the main artery).
 This is called lumbo-aortic lymphadenectomy.
 This operation is also conducted by laparoscopy.

-Once specific information about the tumour has been obtained, your case will be discussed by a group of specialists from different medical fields (surgeons, oncologists and radiotherapists) in order to recommend the best complementary treatment if appropriate.
+With specific information about the tumour at hand, your case will be discussed by a group of specialists in different medical fields (surgeons, oncologists and radiotherapists) in order to recommend you the best complementary therapy if needed.

-Most often, radiotherapy or even intravaginal brachytherapy (internal radiation therapy) is the only necessary treatment, but sometimes chemotherapy is required.
+Most often, radiotherapy or even brachytherapy (radiotherapy by intra-vaginal track) is the only treatment, but sometimes chemotherapy is needed.

 Ovarian cancer is the 7th most common cause of cancer in women.
 Most often, it affects women around the age of 65.

-It is a rare type of cancer and genetic origin is the most significant risk factor.
+It is a rare type of cancer, the most important risk factor of which is of genetic origin.

-Nowadays, it is possible to identify some of the genes responsible for ovarian cancer, and therefore recognise if a person is at high risk of developing a tumour.
+Nowadays, it is possible to find some of the genes responsible for ovarian cancer, and thus to know if a person is at a high risk of developing such a tumour.

-It is therefore very important to tell your doctor if you have family history of ovarian cancer.
-In this case, it is sometimes recommended to see a geneticist to assess the risk or to have a blood test to check for genetic mutations.
+It is therefore very important that you tell your doctor if there has been any such case in your family.
+If so, sometimes it is recommended to see a geneticist in order to assess the risk or to do a blood test to the search for a certain genetic mutation.

-This information is important for your whole family.
+This information are important for your whole family.

-Ovarian cancer starts with some diseased cells, initially on the surface of the ovary and at the end of the fallopian tubes, but it spreads very quickly to other cells in the abdomen, forming secondary cancerous growths (metastases) at a very early stage.
-Ovarian cancer develops rapidly without symptoms until an advanced stage.
-In addition, the tumour cells can invade the pelvic lymph nodes or those near the aorta and the vena cava.
+Ovarian cancer starts by the appearance of a few diseased cells, initially on the surface of the ovary and at the end of the fallopian tubes, but it spreads very quickly to other cells in the entire abdomen, forming secondary cancerous locations (metastases) very early.
+Ovarian cancer develops rapidly, progressing without symptoms until an advanced stage.
+In addition, the tumorous cells can invade the pelvic lymph nodes or those near the artery and the vein.

 Classification of ovarian cancer:

 Ovarian cancer has very few symptoms until an advanced stage.
-Symptoms suggestive of ovarian cancer include extreme fatigue, weight loss or weight gain and abdominal bloating or swelling.
+Suggestive symptoms may be significant fatigue, weight loss or weight gain, or the increase of the abdominal perimeter.

-It can be diagnosed at an early stage, but probably accidentally, during a surgical operation carried out for another reason.
-It can also be diagnosed through an imaging examination (ultrasound, CT or MRI) that shows one or more ovarian cysts and a certain amount of liquid in the abdomen.
-The diagnosis can only be confirmed after exploratory surgery.
+It might be diagnosed at an early stage, but probably accidentally, during a surgical intervention carried out for another reason.
+It might also be detected during an imaging examination (ultrasound, CT or MRI) that shows one or more ovarian cysts together with a certain amount of liquid in the abdomen.
+The diagnosis can be confirmed only by an exploratory surgery.

-The initial procedure both confirms the diagnosis (sometimes carried out by coelioscopy) and allows treatment to be administered (often by laparotomy).
-If there is a strong indication of ovarian cancer, the surgeon will inform the patient that they will carry out an initial procedure to examine the condition, quickly followed by a second procedure to provide full treatment.
-The surgeon will remove all affected abdominal areas but as a minimum the uterus, the cervix, the ovaries and fallopian tubes, the lymph nodes on both sides of the uterus and along the large vessels, as well as the appendix and the greater omentum (the fold of fat covering the intestines).
-This procedure can be lengthy and may require the assistance of other surgeons (such as a gastrointestinal, urological or vascular surgeon).
-It may lead to serious postoperative consequences (such as resuscitation or long-term hospitalisation).
-In case of a need for chemotherapy, an implantable port will also be placed during the operation.
+The initial surgery will allow for confirming the diagnosis (sometimes done by coelioscopy) and for administering the treatment (often by laparotomy) at the same time.
+If there is a strong suspicion of ovarian cancer, the surgeon will warn the patient that they will carry out an intervention with the purpose of examination, and then a second operation will take place to quickly provide full treatment.
+The surgeon will remove all the diseased and invaded abdominal areas but at least the womb, the womb neck, the ovaries and the fallopian tubes, the lymph nodes on both sides of the womb and along the large vessels, as well as the appendix and the greater omentum (the greasy mass covering the intestines).
+This intervention can last for a long time, it may require the assistance of other surgeons (such as a gastrointestinal, a urological or a vascular surgeon), and it may lead to serious postoperative consequences (such as resuscitation or long-term hospitalisation).
+In case of the future need for chemotherapy, an implantable port will also be placed during the operation.

-With the results of the analyses, the case will be discussed by a group of specialists from different medical fields in order to recommend the best treatment, which generally consists of chemotherapy.
+With the results of the analyses at hand, the case will be discussed will be discussed by a group of specialists in different medical fields in order to propose you the best possible treatment, that is generally chemotherapy.

-Your health will be monitored by different physicians with check-ups and possibly blood tests every four months for two years, then every six months for three years, then once a year.
+Your health will be monitored by the different physicians involved in your treatment.
+Control examinations will follow every 4 months for 2 years, then every 6 months for 3 years, then annually, possibly together with a blood test.

-Unfortunately, ovarian cancer has a poor prognosis because it is often diagnosed at a late stage.
+Unfortunately, ovarian cancer has a poor prognosis, because most often, it is diagnosed at a late stage.

-Cervical cancer is the 11th most common cause of cancer in women.
-Most often, it affects women in their forties.
+Cervical cancer (cancer of the neck of the womb) is the 11th most common cause of cancer in women.
+Most often, it affects women towards their forties.

-In the majority of cases, cervical cancer is caused by a slowly developing viral infection related to Human Papillomavirus (HPV).
+In the majority of cases, cervical cancer is due to a slowly developing viral infection related to Human Papillomavirus (HPV).
 This is a sexually transmitted infection, certain factors of which favour the persistence of the virus.

-Cervical cancer is usually caused by HPV, a virus which infects the cells of the cervix causing pre-cancerous lesions.
-If these are not treated in time, they can lead to cervical cancer several years later.
-Once formed, the cancer will grow, transferring cancerous cells to the lymph nodes around the uterus and along the large vessels (aorta and vena cava), as well as to the rest of the body, forming (distant) metastases.
+Cervical cancer is related to HPV that infects the cells of the cervix (the neck of the womb) and converts them into pre-cancerous lesions (injuries).
+If these are not treated in time, this can lead to cervical cancer several years later.
+Once existing, the cancer will grow, disseminating diseased cells to the lymph nodes around the womb and along the large vessels (the arteries and veins), as well as to the rest of the body forming (distant) metastases.

 Classification of cervical cancer:

-Suggestive symptoms of cervical cancer include bleeding after sexual intercourse, abnormal vaginal discharge, and pain during sexual intercourse.
+The symptoms that can hint at cervical cancer are bleeding after sexual intercourse, dirty vaginal discharge, pain during sexual intercourse.

-It is often diagnosed before the cancer has developed by systematic screening carried out every two to three years with a smear test.
-Thanks to this screening, cervical cancer is becoming less and less common.
-However, if there is reason to suspect the development of a cancerous lesion, a biopsy is performed by a gynaecologist.
-After this, radiological examinations (abdomino-pelvic MRI) will be conducted in order to obtain more information about the size and the stage of the tumour.
+The diagnosis is most often set up before the start of the cancer, by the systematic screening carried out every 2 or 3 years by a cervical-vaginal smear test.
+Thanks to this screening, cervical cancer is less and less frequent.
+However, if there is suspicion of a cancerous lesion, a biopsy is performed in the practice of the gynaecologist.
+After this, radiological examinations (abdomino-pelvic MRI) will take place in order to obtain more information about the size and the stage of the tumour.

-Treatment combines surgery, chemotherapy and radiotherapy with brachytherapy (emission of X-rays by an intra-vaginal device) as required, according to the stage of the tumour.
-At an early stage, for example, an initial operation combined with radiotherapy might be recommended.
-Under more serious circumstances, chemotherapy and radiotherapy will be carried out at the same time before surgery is considered.
+The treatment combines surgery, chemotherapy and radiotherapy with brachytherapy (emission of X-rays by an intra-vaginal device) as needed corresponding to the stage of the tumour.
+For example, at an early stage, an initial surgery combined with radiotherapy might be proposed.
+If the attack is more serious, a chemotherapy and a radiotherapy will be carried out at the same time before considering a secondary surgery.

-Your health will be monitored by different physicians.
-Check-ups and possibly blood tests will follow every four months for two years, then every six months for three years, then once a year.
+Your health will be monitored by the different physicians involved in your treatment.
+Control examinations will follow every 4 months for 2 years, then every 6 months for 3 years, then annually, possibly together with a blood test.
 Cervical cancer develops slowly, and if detected at an early stage, it has a very good prognosis.